-Wrongful death is a terrible tragedy that can occur if someone is negligent reckless in regard to the safety of others.
-Surviving a loved one after a fatal accident can leave you with many questions, including who may be responsible for causing the death.
-If someone else negligently or intentionally took your loved one’s life, your family may be eligible for compensation.
-The Seattle wrongful death lawyers at Washington Injury Law are here for your family during this difficult time.
+Wrongful death is a terrible tragedy that can occur if someone is negligent reckless in regard to the safety of the people around them.
+Being a survivor after losing a loved one in a fatal accident can leave you with many questions, including who may be held responsible for causing the death.
+If someone else’s negligence took your loved one’s life, your family may be eligible for compensation.
+The Seattle wrongful death lawyer at Washington Injury Law are here for your family during this difficult time.
 Contact us for a free consultation.

 - You will not pay anything unless we win.
 We use our own money to advance all the necessary costs to move your case forward.
 We use a contingency fee agreement, so you will only have to pay if we secure your family monetary damages.

 - You will benefit from our years of trial experience.
 Our Seattle wrongful death attorneys have what it takes to bring your wrongful death case to court in Seattle, if necessary.
 Your wrongful death claim may require a trial if an insurer treats you unfairly.

 - You will have peace of mind while our Seattle personal injury lawyers handles everything.
 We are passionate about helping families after a wrongful death.
 You can concentrate on grieving while our wrongful death lawyer takes care of your case.

 Each state has unique wrongful death laws.
 As a potential claimant, you must learn the laws regarding what deaths qualify as a wrongful death, when to file a claim, and what damages to seek.
 A wrongful death lawyer in Seattle can help you navigate the laws in Washington.

 Who Can File a Wrongful Death Claim in Seattle?